 That 40th-place ERA- is pretty impressive, especially when you recognize that it's out of 1,688 pitchers.
 What's more impressive is Strasburg's career FIP- of 71, the fourth-best mark ever.
 This isn't the result of one fluky year, either — in five big-league seasons, his ERA- has been above his FIP- in all but one (2013).
 Yes, it seems that as well as Strasburg has pitched (and as the aforementioned statistics should prove, he has pitched quite well), he has nevertheless underperformed — he has, somehow, managed to be both unlucky and still really good.

 Strasburg's 2014 season perfectly encapsulates all that has ailed him throughout his tenure in the majors.
 While his 86 ERA- thus far is certainly nothing to sneeze at, his 63 FIP- really separates him from the crowd: The former number comes in at 36th out of 99 qualified pitchers, but the latter places third.
 Looking at these numbers, you'd suspect the Luck Dragons have turned on Mr. Strasburg; his 69.7% strand rate and .358 batting average on balls in play confirm these suspicions.
 However, a 29.3% strikeout rate and a 5.5% walk rate have kept his ERA at a superb 3.10.
-In short: He has excelled in 2014, but he should be excelling much more.
+In short: He has excelled in 2014, but he should have excelled much more.

 Others have noted his misfortune, and analyzed the various causes behind it, but I don't want to look at it from that angle.
 Instead, as is my wont, I feel the need to ask: How common is this?
 How often have skill and misfortune colluded to create this hapless hurler?